-It can be exciting to find a wild bird's nest or even the discarded shells from a recent hatching, but without care, it is easy to misidentify eggs.
+It can be exciting to find a wild bird's nest or even the discarded shells from a recent hatching, but without care, it is very easy to misidentify eggs.
 Fortunately, with the appropriate clues and attention to detail, any birder can learn to identify bird eggs successfully.

 Why Egg Identification Matters